 - 2012 – 2014: N. gonorrhoeae resistance to cefixime increases dramatically.
 In 2014, over 350,000 gonorrhea cases are reported in the United States alone.

-CDC warns resistance of the current treatment for gonorrhea, ceftriaxone, may be on the horizon.
-Now more than even it is imperative for clinical laboratories to perform antimicrobial susceptibility testing (AST) of N. gonorrhoeae.
+Now more than ever it is imperative for clinical laboratories to perform antimicrobial susceptibility testing (AST) of N. gonorrhoeae.

 The Importance of Antimicrobial Susceptibility Testing

 Antimicrobial susceptibility testing of N. gonorrhoeae, an important task for clinical laboratories, is measured by the minimum inhibitory concentration (MIC) or the lowest antimicrobial concentration that inhibits bacterial growth in the laboratory.
 An increase in MIC shows that the bacteria can survive at higher antimicrobial concentrations.
 According to CDC, it is important to monitor MIC trends in N. gonorrhoeae because increases in MICs can be a precursor to antimicrobial resistance.

 CDC states, “A major challenge of monitoring emerging antimicrobial resistance of N. gonorrhoeae is the substantial decline of the use of gonorrhea culture by many clinicians, as well as the reduced capability of many laboratories to perform gonorrhea culture techniques required for antibiotic susceptibility testing.”